Easysoft ODBC-ODBC Join Engine ODBC and SQL Conformance

 SELECT a FROM b WHERE c = ALL ( SELECT x FROM y WHERE z = 12 )

-The Easysoft ODBC-ODBC Join Engine provides all the functions required by ODBC and also functions from SQL92.
-Functions can be specified in either ODBC or SQL92 format:
+The ODBC-ODBC Join Engine provides ODBC and SQL-92 functions.
+Functions can be specified in either ODBC or SQL-92 format:

 SELECT